 - Be generous with the salt.
 If your dal tastes bland, it likely needs a sprinkle of salt.

 My Go-To Masoor Dal Recipe

 When grocery is running low and dinner isn’t planned, masoor dal is to be made.
-Unlike many other dals, masoor dal requires no pre-soaking and cooks in minutes when using a pressure cooker or instant pot (more on that below).
+Unlike many other dals, masoor dal requires no pre-soaking and cooks quickly, especially when using an Instant Pot (more on that below).

-Several years ago when I lived in Midland, TX, I would drive 30 minutes home from work, make this dal, and drive 20 minutes back to night class.
+Originally inspired by Veg Recipes of India’s Masoor Dal, this dal has become a favorite over the years.
+In fact, when I lived in Midland, TX where there weren’t many decent takeout options, I would drive 30 minutes home from work, make this dal, and drive 20 minutes back to night class.

 To this day, I hastily prepare some version of this recipe whenever I come back from trips and my digestion system needs a break.

 Masoor dal (or daal, dahl, etc.) is the Hindi/Urdu name for red split lentils (sometimes called pink lentils), which is the seed of the plant Lens culinaris.
 The tiny brown seeds of the whole masoor dal are hulled and split to yield this more common red lentil.

 Basic South Asian pantry staples are all you need to make this recipe.
 Here are a few notes on them: